 Whether you love buttery Chardonnays or velvety Pinot Noirs, a delicious glass of wine can be the perfect way to end the day.
-Clean wine is all the rage right now, but how do you know your wine aligns with your eco-friendly values?
+You’ve probably heard a lot about clean wine—it’s all sorts of buzzy right now.
+But how do you know your wine aligns with your eco-friendly values?

 Unfortunately, there are tons of confusing certifications, standards, and regional practices to wade through.
 It can be overwhelming to find a wine that you like to drink and is environmentally friendly.

 That’s why Allison Jordan, who has served as the executive director of the California Sustainable Winegrowing Alliance since 2007, came on Good Together to help clear things up.
 Learn everything you need to know below.
 (And psst—sip some wine out of Brightly’s handblown wine glasses while doing so!)

 Currently, “clean wine” is one of the most popular terms that producers use to market wine.
 This buzzword encompasses everything from minimal intervention winemaking to the absence of fining agents.

 Wine and the winemaking process have evolved over thousands of years.
 At this point, wine is a strictly regulated and high-quality product; almost all ingredients that go into wine are measured against specific quality and quantity standards.

 Because of these regulations, most wine could be considered “clean.”
 Clean is a marketing buzzword that helps wine capture a part of the 52 billion dollar wellness industry.

 3 Certification Categories to Look For When Wine Shopping